Opinion | Here’s the difference between an abysmal campaign and an effective one

 Trump’s plea was a confession of incompetence and cluelessness.
 The candidate of White male grievance, who has been accused by more than two dozen women of sexual misconduct, has no idea how to appeal to female voters.
 Go figure.

 Likewise, Trump has alienated older voters at an unprecedented clip for modern Republican contenders.
-He treats his opponent as if he has dementia; mocks nursing home residents; minimizes the deaths from covid-19, which disproportionately kills older people; insults their suffering by telling Americans not to let covid-19 dominate their lives; and threatens to cut off the payroll tax that funds Social Security and Medicare.
+He treats his opponent as if he has dementia; mocks nursing home residents; minimizes deaths from covid-19, which disproportionately kills older people; insults their suffering by telling Americans not to let covid-19 dominate their lives; and threatens to cut off the payroll tax that funds Social Security and Medicare.

-Trump, trapped with his cult in the right-wing media universe, peddled one inane conspiracy theory after another.
+Trump, trapped with his cult in the right-wing media universe, peddles one inane conspiracy theory after another.
 These were so involved and bizarre that when Vice President Pence tried to return to Trump’s bag of conspiracy tales in the debate, most of the audience had no idea what he was talking about.
 Trump failed to get the report he wanted from U.S. Attorney John Durham, which he expected would attack the Justice Department for its handling of the Russia investigation, nor could he get his political attack dog Attorney General William P. Barr to come up with “unmasking” charges.
 He also repeatedly embarrassed himself and enablers such as Sen. Ron Johnson (R-Wis.) with half-baked Ukraine stories sourced to the only man in the United States less credible than himself — former New York mayor Rudolph W. Giuliani.
 Few outside the Trump cult are likely to decipher — let alone be swayed by — this convoluted conspiratorial goop.

 While Trump was offending women, seniors and college-educated voters (with his willful ignorance, conspiracy theories and climate change denialism, etc.), former vice president Joe Biden and his team had a game plan since the beginning of the race.